oziee/ha-solcast-solar/README.md

 - Options can be changed for existing `Solcast PV Forecast` integration in Home Assistant Integrations by selecting `Configure` (cog wheel)

-- If you have more than one Solcast account because you have more than 2 rooftop setups, enter both account API keys seperated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (this does go against Solcast T&C's having more than one account)
+- If you have more than one Solcast account because you have more than 2 rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (this does go against Solcast T&C's having more than one account)

 - This is your `API Key` not your rooftop id created in Solcast.
 You can find your API key here [api key](https://toolkit.solcast.com.au/account)